snowzach/doods2/README.md

 Example:
 `modelFile: ultralytics/yolov5,yolov5s`

+This is the PyTorch Hub https://pytorch.org/hub/ DOODS really only supports model detection models.
+All models may not work yet as I work out the shape of the detections.

+If you want to cache the models that are downloaded, you can set the environment variable `TORCH_HOME` and the models will be stored at `$TORCH_HOME/hub`.
+(The default is /root/.cache/torch).

 ## Tensorflow 2 - Model Directory
 REMOVED: The dependencies for Tensorflow 2 Object detection were massive and it was really slow so I removed it for the time being.